panvagenas/py3-image-integrity-check/readme.md

    `-d DIR, --dir DIR`                      Dir path to check.
 Default is current directory.

    `-e EXTENSION, --extension EXTENSION`    Files extension.
-The default behaviour is to all supported
+The default behaviour is to check all supported
                                             filetypes.
-If this options is set then only files with the specified extension will be checked
+If this option is set then only files with the specified extension will be checked

    `-o OUTPUT, --output OUTPUT`             Output file path.
 If set prints report to the specified file.